viren15152/Express.js-Note-Taker/README.md

 1. Clone my repository
 2. Use npm install to install all the dependencies.
 3. Use npm run dev to initiate the server in your terminal
-4. cd into the Develop folder
-5. Run node server.js
+5. Run node server.js in the terminal
 6. Visit http://localhost:3001/ in your browser default provided port is 3001.

 ## Usage